rll/rllab/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to RLLab
+Welcome to rllab
 ================

-RLLab is a framework for developing and evaluating reinforcement learning algorithms.
+rllab is a framework for developing and evaluating reinforcement learning algorithms.

-RLLab is a work in progress, input is welcome.
+rllab is a work in progress, input is welcome.
 The available documentation is limited for now.

 User Guide
 ==========

-The RLLab user guide explains how to install RLLab, how to run experiments, and how to implement new MDPs and new algorithms.
+The rllab user guide explains how to install rllab, how to run experiments, and how to implement new MDPs and new algorithms.

 .. toctree::
    :maxdepth: 2